John Middleton (footballer, born 1956)

-John Middleton (24 December 1956 – 3 July 2016) was an English under-21 internationalist football goalkeeper.
+John Middleton (24 December 1956 – 3 July 2016) was an English under-21 international football goalkeeper.
 He won honours playing 137 first team games with Nottingham Forest.
 After 80 competitive first team games for Derby County he retired due to injury aged 23 in 1980.

 Nottingham Forest

-Middleton started as an apprentice at Nottingham Forest in the 1974-75 season.
+Middleton started as an apprentice at Nottingham Forest in the 1974–75 season.
 Allan Brown gave him his debut aged 17 on 19 October 1974 in a Second Division 1–0 win at West Bromwich Albion.
 He remained first choice for the next three years playing 137 competitive and non-competitive first team games between 1974 and 1977.

 Brian Clough replaced Brown as manager in January 1975 and was joined in July 1976 by his former assistant manager at Derby County, Peter Taylor.
 Forest immediately went into upswing from the duo being in partnership.
-Their first trophy was the 1976-77 Anglo-Scottish Cup beating Orient 5–1 in a two leg final in December 1976.
+Their first trophy was the 1976–77 Anglo-Scottish Cup beating Orient 5–1 in a two leg final in December 1976.
 Forest were promoted back to the top flight at the end of that season.

 Forest started their return to the top league campaign with a 3–1 win at Everton.
 Three further wins in league and cup followed without conceding a goal.
 Then came five early September goals conceded losing 3–0 at Arsenal and beating Wolves 3–2 at home.
 Peter Shilton then signed for a record fee for a goalkeeper of £325,000.
 Taylor reasoned: "Shilton wins you matches."